-According to standard economic theory, long-term economic growth boils down in large part to improvements in labor productivity.
-Other factors, such as labor availability and the labor participation rate also matter, but as Paul Krugman noted, “productivity isn't everything, but in the long run, it is almost everything.”
-When we drill down further into what drives productivity, the three key factors are physical capital, human capital, and technological change.
-Crucially, all these elements are all highly influenceable by policymaking.
+According to standard economic theory, long-term economic growth boils down in large part to improvements in labour productivity.
+Other factors, such as labour availability and the labour participation rate, also matter.
+Nonetheless, as Paul Krugman noted, “productivity isn’t everything, but in the long run, it is almost everything.”
+When we drill down further into what drives productivity, three key factors emerge: physical capital, human capital, and technological change.
+Crucially, policymaking influences all these elements.

-Theory aside, even when thinking empirically of emerging economies that have successfully transitioned to developed country levels, arguably the single most important factor is good policymaking.
-Clearly sound polices also needs to be combined with good implementation, which in turn links to factors such as the rule of law, institutional strength, and the quality of political leadership.
+Theory aside, we believe good policymaking is the most important factor that elevates emerging economies to developed nation levels.
+Clearly, sound polices also need to be combined with good implementation, which in turn links to factors such as the rule of law, institutional strength and the quality of political leadership.

-When it comes to policymaking, the list of areas for further improvement in India (such as labor and land reforms) is large.
-However, significant progress elsewhere means the overall direction of travel on the policy front is still good.
-Among the oft-cited reform examples are the easing of restrictions on foreign investment and stronger bankruptcy laws.
-A particularly notable example worth highlighting specifically, was the move to a new tax regime in 2017, which included the introduction of a Goods and Services Tax across all states.
-This resulted in drastic tax simplification, effectively creating a ‘common market’ across all 36 union states, that greatly enhanced internal trade efficiency, as well supporting revenue growth and fiscal consolidation.
+When it comes to policymaking, the list of areas for further improvement in India (such as labour and land reforms) is long.
+However, significant progress elsewhere means the overall direction of travel on policy is good.
+Among the oft-cited reforms are the easing of restrictions on foreign investment and stronger bankruptcy laws.
+The move to a new tax regime in 2017, which included the introduction of a Goods and Services Tax across all states, was also a success.
+This resulted in drastic tax simplification, effectively creating a ‘common market’ across all 36 union states.
+The policy greatly enhanced internal trade efficiency, supporting revenue growth and fiscal consolidation.

-Such progress has certainly helped India's business climate, which over the last decade is reflected in rising foreign direct investment (FDI) inflows (see Chart 1 below) and strong average real GDP growth.
+Such progress has certainly helped India’s business climate.
+Over the last decade, we’ve seen a rise in foreign direct investment (FDI) (Chart 1) and strong average real GDP growth.